 Each data subject also has the right to assert their claims in court or to lodge a complaint with the competent data protection authority.
 The competent data protection authority in Switzerland is the Federal Data Protection and Information Commissioner (https://www.edoeb.admin.ch/edoeb/en/home.html).

-Insofar as you have provided your consent for us to process your personal data for certain purposes (for example, if you signed up for a newsletter), we will process your personal data in accordance with, and based on, this consent, provided that we have no other legal basis for processing and require such consent.
+Insofar as you have provided your consent for us to process your personal data for certain purposes (for example, if you signed up for a newsletter or consented to personalized advertising), we will process your personal data in accordance with, and based on, this consent, provided that we have no other legal basis for processing and require such consent.
 Granted consent may be revoked at any time.
 However, this will have no effect on any previous data processing.

 7. How can you contact us?